yuchdev/windows_10_antispy/README.md

 Your preferences may be different than mine, so you may want to choose which Metro applications to uninstall and which to keep using.
 Here you need to perform two steps.

-First, run the script with the key `windows_10_antispy.py --list-bloatware > metro_apps.txt`, listing all Metro applications, and redirect its output to file
+First, run the script with the key `python windows_10_antispy.py --list-bloatware > metro_apps.txt`, listing all Metro applications, and redirect its output to file

 You will find the list something like provided it above, but a bit longer.
 You can edit the file `metro_apps.txt`, **leaving** applications which you want to uninstall, and **deleting** which you want to keep using.

-After you finished with the file, you can run the script providing the file name with the key `windows_10_antispy.py --uninstall-from-file metro_apps.txt` and enjoy your cleaned up Windows 10
+After you finished with the file, you can run the script providing the file name with the key `python windows_10_antispy.py --uninstall-from-file metro_apps.txt` and enjoy your cleaned up Windows 10